alperelli/Denoising-IHS/README.md

 ## Directories:

 * **Fig_Block_Leverage_Scores**: this folder contains the Matlab function to generate the leverage scores and together with the plot and the data for the Astra explicit matric CT forward operator;
-* **Spectral_CT_Dataset**: this folder contains the Matlab functions to access and load the psectral CT dataset available in the following repository [Zenodo](https://doi.org/10.5281/zenodo.4482071)
+* **Spectral_CT_Dataset**: this folder contains the Matlab functions to access the spectral CT dataset available at the following repository [Zenodo](https://doi.org/10.5281/zenodo.4482071)

 ## Relevant papers